Unifying GANs and Score-Based Diffusion as Generative Particle Models: Further Experiments

 \subsection{Time Efficiency of Discriminator Flows}

-Qualitative experimental results in \cref{sec:disentangling} suggested that Discriminator Flows, by learning a path towards the data distribution with a discriminator, might be more efficient at inference time than diffusion models for which the path towards the data distribution is determined by the diffusion equation.
-We support this observation by quantitative results in this subsection.
+The qualitative experimental results in \cref{sec:disentangling} suggest that Discriminator Flows, by learning a path towards the data distribution with a discriminator, may converge faster towards $\pdata$ than diffusion models, for which the path towards the data distribution is determined by the diffusion equation, which must be followed until the final time $T$.

+We quantitatively confirm this observation in \cref{fig:discr_flow_efficiency_early_stop}, which displays the performance of EDM and Discriminator Flow on MNIST for intermediate generated distributions $\rho_t$, $t < T$, i.e., early stopping of the generation process.
+As expected given that intermediate generations from diffusion models are noisy, Discriminator Flows converge faster towards the data distribution.
+This raises the question of whether this faster convergence can yield a better efficiency for Discriminator Flows than for diffusion models.
+We investigate this claim in the following.

+Time efficiency in diffusion models is usually measured, as done by \citet{Karras2022}, in terms of generative performance versus number of neural function evaluations (NFEs): the most costly operation is the repeated evaluation of the score network throughout the diffusion process.
+We then study the efficiency of EDM and Discriminator Flow using this metric.

-Since Discriminator Flows are based on a discretized differential equation, we can measure the time efficiency of this model by decreasing the number of neural function evaluations (NFEs) in two ways: by using a larger time discretization of \cref{eq:discr_flow_ode} (see \cref{fig:discr_flow_efficiency_discretized}), or by an early stop of the generative process at time $T^\prime < T$ (see \cref{fig:discr_flow_efficiency_early_stop}).
-We compare time efficiency of Discriminator Flows against two inference methods for EDM based on a (first-order) Euler solver \citep{Kloeden1992}, and (second-order) Heun\,/\,EDM sampler \citep{Karras2022}.
-In both cases, when comparing the two first-order methods, we observe that Discriminator Flows consistently outperform the Euler-based EDM model.
+Since Discriminator Flows are based on a discretized differential equation, we can measure the time efficiency of this model by decreasing the number of neural function evaluations (NFEs) in two ways: by using a larger time discretization of \cref{eq:discr_flow_ode} or by an early stop of the generative process at time $T' < T$ as already described above.
+For the first alternative, we train the evaluated model with $128$ generative steps and $\eta=1$; for the second one, we train the evaluated model with $64$ generative steps and $\eta=2$, i.e., with half as many generative steps as the first one but with a doubled velocity, c.f.\ \cref{alg:discr_flow_detailed}.
+We compare both alternatives against two standard inference methods for EDM based on the (first-order) Euler solver \citep{Kloeden1992}, and the (second-order) Heun\,/\,EDM sampler \citep{Karras2022}.
+We show the results obtained for MNIST in \cref{fig:discr_flow_efficiency_discretized}.

-In \cref{fig:discr_flow_efficiency_discretized} we evaluate the robustness of Discriminator Flows w.r.t.\ time discretization on MNIST.
-We trained the evaluated model with $128$ generative steps and $\eta=1$.
-By increasing the time discretization, in addition to decreasing the number of NFEs, the discriminator is queried at times not observed during the training phase, thus measuring the performance of the discriminator w.r.t.\ time interpolation.
-We observe that, even if the discretized Discriminator Flow is based on a first-order solver of a differential equation, its behavior is comparable to the (second-order) Heun\,/\,EDM sampler version.
-Furthermore, compared with the (first-order) Euler solver based EDM, the Discriminator Flow model shows a performance improvement of an order of magnitude for low NFEs.
-For example, with only $13$ NFEs, both Discriminator Flow and the second-order version of EDM achieve an FID of approximately $13$, while the first-order version of EDM achieves a FID of $230$.